RonsenbergVI/MCMC-estimation-of-Stochastic-Differential-Equations-Papers/README.md

 [13].
 Bayesian Estimation of a Stochastic Volatility ModelUsing Option and Spot Prices: Application of a Bivariate Kalman Filter, Catherine S. Forbes, Gael M. Martin and Jill Wright (2004)

 [14].
 Bayesian Filtering for Jump-Diffusions with Applications to Stochastic Volatility, Andrew Golightly (2007)

+[15].
+Estimating the Parameters of Stochastic Volatility Models using Option Price Data, A. S. Hurn, K. A. Lindsay and A. J. McClelland ()

+[16].
+Comparing stochastic volatility models through Monte Carlo simulations, Davide Raggia Silvano Bordignon (2005)

+[17].
+Stochastic Volatility and Jumps: Exponentially Affine Yes or No?
+An Empirical Analysis of S&P500 Dynamics, Katja Ignatieva Paulo J. M. Rodrigues Norman Seeger (2009)

+[18].
+Estimating Correlated Jumps and Stochastic Volatilities, Jiří Witzany(2011)